appsemble/appsemble/blocks/image/changed/added/assets-api-image.md

-Added support for assets API.
+Add support for assets API.